visitskyworld/nft-gallery/README.md

+#About this

-Package created to simplify the process of parsing NFTs on Solana.
+`Package created to simplify the process of parsing NFTs on Solana.`

 It consists of:

 Package basic things like fetch all NFTs for specific wallet.
 Designed to be used in browser or Node.JS env.

-Soon:
-For react - bunch of hooks and utils to be used within React app.
+`Soon`: For react - bunch of hooks and utils to be used within React app.

 # How to use